DutchDjangoAssociation/django-sprint/flyer.md

 # Welcome to the Dutch Django sprint 2015!

-During this 2-day sprint we'll join forces and contribute to the Django Web Framework.
-Triage or solve tickets, easy or hard ones, improve existing patches, make the documentation better, take your pick!
+### During this 2-day sprint we'll join forces and contribute to the Django
+Web Framework.

 ## How does it work?